OurPresence/Documentation/docs/source/Core/EventDriven.rst

 I came across a simple, but useful application of events to trigger code that accesses the database via EF Core.
 While this is a very small subset of the whole event-driven space I think it is very useful, especially as it is inherently robust.
-In fact, I like the approach so much I have built a library called OurPresence.Core.GenericEventRunner so I can easily add this feature to any projects I work on, and that’s described here:
+In fact, I like the approach so much I have built a library called OurPresence.Core.GenericEventRunner so I can easily add this feature to any projects I work on.

-* A robust event-driven architecture for using with Entity Framework Core
-* OurPresence.Core.GenericEventRunner: an event-driven library that works with EF Core

 Summary
 -------